 Exudative: In this type of detachment, fluid accumulates beneath the retina, but there are no holes or tears in the retina.
 Exudative detachment can be caused by age-related macular degeneration, injury to the eye, tumors or inflammatory disorders.

--The ones who had a cataract operation
+- People who had a cataract surgery before

-- Marfan, Ehler-Danlos, patients with Stickler syndrome
+- Marfan, Ehler-Danlos, Patients with Stickler syndrome